2021 Breast Cancer Survivorship Experience

 - Integrative Therapies and Workshops

 - Sponsor Showcase – Company Videos

-Beth DuPree, M.D., FACS, ABIHM and William Scarlett, D.O., FACS are the Co-Directors for the event.
+Beth DuPree, M.D., FACS, ABOIM and William Scarlett, D.O., MHCM, FACS, FACOS are the Co-Directors for the event.

 Beth DuPree, M.D., FACS, ABOIM is the Medical Director Oncology Service Line at Northern Arizona Healthcare Overseeing Integrative Medicine and Women’s Health, Vice President of Holy Redeemer Health Services, Adjunct Assistant Professor of Surgery at the University of Pennsylvania and actively participates in education and training of breast surgical fellows in the art and science of breast care.

-William Scarlett, D.O., FACS, FACOS, FAACS is a board-certified plastic and reconstructive surgeon practicing outside of Philadelphia.
-Dr. Scarlett is Associate Professor of Plastic Surgery, PCOM, in Philadelphia, Chief of Surgery and Director of Surgical Services at Holy Redeemer Hospital, and Medical Director of Restorative Plastic & Reconstructive Surgery.
+William Scarlett, D.O., MHCM, FACS, FACOS is a board certified plastic and reconstructive surgeon practicing outside of Philadelphia.
+Dr. Scarlett is Associate Professor of Plastic Surgery, PCOM, in Philadelphia, Executive Director of Redeemer Health in partnership with MD Anderson Cancer Center at Cooper, Vice President Oncology Services, Redeemer Health.

 Background and Overview